C050. Philosophical Challenges to the Individual (3 s.h.) FS Core: IN.

 Human knowledge is influenced by gender ideologies.
 This course examines the pervasiveness of these influences, and the resultant implications for the possibility of attaining objectivity and truth in inquiry.
 Scientific knowledge and philosophical theories of the nature of knowledge are special focuses of attention in this course.
 Scientific knowledge is considered through detailed discussion of cases in empirical science.
 The complex relations between gender, race, and class are also discussed in relation to these epistemological issues.

-Issues in ethical theory that have come to prominence since the 20th century.
-Both meta-ethical issues (about the meaning and justification of ethical statements) and normative issues (about obligation, responsibility, and goodness) will be examined.
+Issues in ethical theory that have come to prominence in the 20th century.
+Both mathematical issues (about the meaning and justification of ethical statements) and normative issues (about obligation, responsibility, and goodness) will be examined.

 An examination of feminism's contribution to ethics, political philosophy, and legal theory.
 Issues may include: the role of care versus that of justice in determining moral obligations; the nature and causes of women's oppression (including the difference between the sexual oppression experienced by white women and the additional forms of oppression to which women of color/third-world women are subject); pornography and prostitution; equality and difference; essentialism as it pertains to gender and race; feminist jurisprudence; postmodern feminism.

-A study of the major works in the history of moral philosophy selected from among the writings of such philosophers as Plato, Aristotle, Hobbes, Spinoza, Hume, Kant, Mill, Nietzsche, Moore.
+A study of the major works in the history of moral philosophy selected from among the writings of such philosophers as Plato, Aristotle, Aquinas, Hobbes, Spinoza, Hume, Kant, Mill, Nietzsche, Bradley.

 Selected philosophical themes as they appear in classical and modern literature.
 Frequently the themes concern the "enlightenment project," "modernism," and their critics.